Concatenated Codes for Multiple Reads of a DNA Sequence: Simulation Results

 \subsection{Short Sequence Transmission}

 The FER performance for the short block length regime is presented in Fig.~\ref{fig:polar-short-single}.
 The comparison is done on different inner codes using a $[64,32]_{2^2}$ outer polar code or a $[64,32]_{2^2}$ LDPC code that both have been optimized separately for each inner coding scheme.
-In fact, the protograph in \eqref{eq:B} is optimal for all three CC-$1$, TVC-$1$, and TVC-$2$ inner coding schemes, which could be attributed to the rather small search space.
+In fact, the protograph in \eqref{eq:B} is optimal for all four WM, CC-$1$, TVC-$1$, and TVC-$2$ inner coding schemes, which could be attributed to the rather small search space.
 The corresponding designed nonbinary LDPC code has girth $8$.
 Similar to the long sequence case, the watermark code is performing worse than other inner code choices, which has been as well predicted by the AIR results for our chosen rate.
 Surprisingly, other combinations of inner and outer codes perform very similar in the short sequence case.
 Due to clarity of presentation, we have excluded in the plot the results for the TVC-$2$ inner coding scheme, which performed the best for long sequences.
 However, the performance of this coding scheme is slightly worse than the CC-$1$ and TVC-$1$ results.
 Moreover, the TVC-$1$ inner coding scheme performs better for higher insertion and deletion probabilities than all inner codes with a random offset sequence.
 The difference of the results compared to the AIR and long sequence results may stem from the fact that for short sequences the synchronization process is done over a shorter trellis.
 Therefore, the knowledge of the fixed start and end point has more influence on the APPs in the middle of the sequence, which makes synchronization without a random offset sequence also more feasible for higher insertion and deletion probabilities.
 However, the CC-$1$ inner coding scheme seems to perform best for decreasing failure probabilities for short sequences.
-Considering the outer code choice, the polar code outperforms on a small scale the optimized nonbinary LDPC code for high deletion and insertion probabilities, and vice versa for low error probabilities.
+Considering the outer code choice, for the TVC-$1$ and CC-$1$ inner coding schemes, the LDPC code and the polar code yield similar performance, with the polar code slightly outperforming the optimized nonbinary LDPC code for high deletion and insertion probabilities and vice versa for low error probabilities.
+However, the polar code outperforms the LDPC code by a more significant gap for the WM inner coding scheme.
+This may be explained by the limited search space for the LDPC protograph; a higher dimension protograph might allow to close the gap.